 Learning & Teaching Activities

-Learning & Teaching ModesThe lecturer guides the students through the course material in 30 lectures.
-Students are expected to engage with the material in the lectures.
-Interaction with the lecturer and discussion of any difficulties that arise during the lecture is encouraged and attendance at the lecturer's consultation hour is particularly encouraged.
-Students are expected to attend all lectures, but lectures will be recorded to help with occasional absences and for revision purposes.
-In fortnightly tutorials students will work through exercises designed to practise their skills.
-Fortnightly homework assignments help students strengthen their understanding of the theory and their skills in applying it, and allow them to gauge their progress.
+Learning & Teaching ModesOver the course of 30 lectures, the lecturer presents the material to the students and guides them through it.
+During this time students are expected to engage with the material being presented in lectures, identifying any difficulties that may arise in their understanding of it, and interacting with the lecturer to overcome these difficulties.
+It is expected that students will attend all lectures, but lectures will be recorded (when facilities allow for this) to help with incidental absences and for revision purposes.
+In fortnightly tutorials students present their solutions to assigned exercises and discuss them with the lecturer and their peers.
+Fortnightly homework assignments help students strengthen their understanding of the theory and their skills in applying it, allowing them to gauge their progress.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

 Activity Quantity Workload Hours Lectures 30 90 Tutorials 5 18 Assignments 5 50 Total 158